Application Checklist and Timeline

 - International Student Pre-Arrival Information

-Please note: any student interested in deferring their enrollment and/or acceptance to an upcoming semester must submit the request in writing to the Director of Admission.
-The Admissions Committee will review the request and notify the student of a decision within one month of the request.
+Please note: any student interested in deferring their enrollment and/or acceptance to an upcoming semester must submit the request in writing to the Dean of Admission.
+The Admission Committee will review the request and notify the student of a decision within one month of the request.
 A student cannot defer more than two semesters, or one year, from the original acceptance.

 Visit if possible